-Permabond’s TA46XX range was originally designed for hard-to-bond plastics, like polypropylene, polyethylene, and PTFE.
+Permabond’s TA4610 and TA4630 ranges were originally designed for hard-to-bond plastics, like polypropylene, polyethylene, and PTFE.
 However, we’ve found that they have excellent adhesion to acetal, PET-G, PET-P, and PEEK.
 TA4631 is ideal for bonding PET, as it is clear in a thin bond line.

-Permabond’s TA46XX products are the most versatile adhesives in the Permabond range.
+Permabond’s TA4610s and TA4630s products are the most versatile adhesives in the Permabond range.
 Not only do they bond rubber and the difficult plastics mentioned above, these adhesives are also suitable for bonding metals, composites, wood, other plastics, concrete, and even tarmac!
 The strong bonds have excellent water resistance.

 *for silicone, use a cyanoacrylate + POP